 How Does the SCRA Affect Interest Rates?

-What makes the interest rate cap section of the SCRA different from other benefits servicemembers receive is that the law says that a servicemember must request the interest rate reduction.
+The interest rate cap section of the SCRA differs from other benefits servicemembers receive in that the law requires a servicemember to request the interest rate reduction.
 No such requests are necessary for other protections.

 However, in a court of law, this provision does not always carry a lot of weight.
 The courts may blame the lender for not doing their own investigation.

-When Do the lower SCRA Interest Rates Kick In?
+When do the Lowered SCRA Interest Rates take Effect?

 The confusion often starts when servicemembers make this request, often retroactively.
 Many varieties of online forms are available for servicemembers to use to make this request.
 Servicemembers need not use one particular form; however, they must state their request for reduction of interest and provide a copy of their orders to report for active duty.
 Lenders should remain flexible with the proofs required.